 TRIM TO FIT

 Residential Gate Options

 *Most aluminum fence order lead times are now 10 – 12 weeks.
-Smaller orders may ship faster.
+Accessory-only orders may ship faster.
 Ships to your home anywhere in the USA.
 20% more aluminum than other brands with 8 metal ribs inside every horizontal rail.
 Trim-to-fit panel width, on-site, with any metal blade saw.
 Do-It-Yourself Installation.
 No on-site welding required.
 Never Repaint—we guarantee it!